MonkeYor13/MonkeYor13/README.md

 <h2>ABOUT ME</h2>
 <p>
-🤖 I'm a passionate mobile app developer in Argentina 📱, specializing in React Native, Flutter, and Kotlin 💻🔥.
-Currently, I am learning and honing my skills in these languages.
+🤖 I'm a passionate mobile app developer in Argentina 📱, specifically on React Native, Flutter, and Kotlin 💻🔥.
+Currently, Im learning these languages.
 I work in Farmacity company at the systems area 💻, contributing to the design and development of innovative solutions.
 My inspiration comes from 🎧 hip hop 🎶, a musical genre that complements my creative approach.
-I am excited to continue growing professionally in the field of technology. 🚀 Let's go!👽✨
+Im excited to continue growing professionally in the field of technology. 🚀 Let's go!👽✨
 </p>

 ## LIKE IT!